GKAYED/hybrid-spec-framework/FRAMEWORK-QUICKSTART.md

 ---

-## � How This Relates to GitHub Spec Kit
+## � How this relates to GitHub Spec Kit

 This framework is **compatible with** but **independent from** [GitHub Spec Kit](https://github.com/github/spec-kit), an open-source toolkit for specification-driven development.